 - N39 23.718 W106 05.886 — 2.55 miles : Rugged, tightly wound approach to summit

 - N39 23.756 W106 06.068 — 2.75 miles : Final approach with good views to north

 - N39 23.805 W106 06.183 — 2.9 miles : Cross 14,000' mark

 - N39 23.837 W106 06.377 — 3.1 miles : Quandary Peak summit

 - Arrive early to secure parking, avoid crowds and afternoon thunderstorms.
-Be mindful of changing weather patterns and leave the summit well before storms develop.
+Be mindful of changing weather and leave the summit well before storms develop.
 Expect cooler temperatures, strong sun and wind in the open tundra.
-Carry versatile layers with sun, wind and rain protection.
+Carry versatile layers and sun protection.